Captainmorgan37/AirSprint-Tools/docs/customs_dashboard_plan.md

 # Customs Dashboard Improvement Plan

 ## Current Capabilities
-The existing Streamlit customs dashboard provides the following functionality:
+The existing Streamlit customs dashboard now delivers the following functionality:

 - Pulls flights from FL3XX within a configurable date window using stored credentials when available.
 - Filters the dataset to customs-relevant legs via the shared `flight_leg_utils` helper.
-- Fetches migration (arrival/departure) status payloads per flight and surfaces key fields (status, by, notes, document count, document names).
+- Fetches migration (arrival/departure) status payloads per flight and surfaces key fields (status, by, notes, document names).
 - Displays per-leg information (tail, departure/arrival airports, departure timestamps in UTC/local, migration statuses, clearance note).
 - Accepts an optional uploaded clearance requirements spreadsheet and maps the first airport/code column to a free-text requirement shown in the results table.
+- Loads a bundled `customs_rules.csv` file (with optional override via upload) and exposes lead time, operating hours, after-hours availability, and contacts for each arrival port.
+- Calculates a clearance goal window for each leg by translating the arrival event into the arrival airport timezone and rolling back to the prior operating window published in the rules file (falling back to default business hours when rules are missing).
+- Derives urgency cues (`OK`, `Overdue`, `Within 2/5 Hours`, `Due Today`, `Pending`) and a human-readable "Time to Clear" countdown using the calculated clearance goal, rendering the table with color-coded styling.
-- Presents summary metrics (customs legs count, pending departures) and tabbed views for status distribution and detailed table, with CSV export.
+- Presents summary metrics (customs legs count, pending arrivals) alongside the urgency-enhanced table with CSV export, warnings for API errors, and guidance on improving timezone coverage.
-- Highlights missing timezone coverage and API warnings surfaced while fetching flight/migration data.

-These pieces provide a reliable feed of customs legs and surface the raw arrival/departure migration status, but they stop short of determining compliance deadlines or providing workflow triage views.
+These pieces provide a reliable feed of customs legs, surface the raw arrival migration status, and add first-pass compliance cues derived from the rules file.
+The remaining work focuses on deepening the compliance engine, richer workflow views, and audit support.

+## Progress Overview

+- **Rules data ingestion**: Bundled CSV loader and upload override implemented; operating hours parsed for each weekday with after-hours and contact metadata surfaced in the UI.
+- **Compliance calculations**: Baseline clearance goal window and urgency categorization complete.
+Evidence-driven filing detection and holiday awareness remain outstanding.
+- **Workflow UX**: Table styling, urgency sorting, and high-level metrics shipped.
+Dedicated queue views (e.g., Now/Next 24h) and port-day boards still to do.
+- **Audit & warnings**: API warning expander exists, but no persistent audit trail or advanced warning categories yet.

 ## Guiding Principles
 - **Single source of truth for rules:** Maintain a simple, editable customs rules sheet (CSV/Google Sheet) that includes lead times, open hours, restrictions, and contacts.
 Cache the sheet and surface a “last loaded” timestamp in-app.